 - After a fix is made, we ask security researchers to wait 30 days after a release before announcing the specific details of a vulnerability, and to provide Mattermost with a link to any such announcements.
 In releases containing security fixes, Mattermost announces an update is available, acknowledges the contributions of security researches, and it withholds specific details until 30 days after availability to give time for the community to apply updates.

 You are not allowed to search for vulnerabilities on any instance of Mattermost hosted by the team, users, or customers with the exception of non-disruptive testing on the community test server mentioned above.

 Mattermost is open source software, you can install a copy yourself and test against that.
 If you want to perform testing that might break things please contact us to arrange access to a private staging server, so you don’t disrupt other people’s work on the community test server.

-Many thanks to the security researchers who have responsibly contributed their findings to make the Mattermost code base more secure (listed by contribution number, then recency, with most recent at the bottom of the list).
+Many thanks to the security researchers who have responsibly contributed their findings to make the Mattermost code base more secure (listed by number of contributions, then alphabetically).

 Security Research Hall of Fame: